-Each year, hundreds of millions of people around the world watch the television broadcast of the Academy Awards ceremony, at which the Academy of Motion Picture Arts and Sciences (AMPAS) honors filmmaking from the previous year.
+Each year, hundreds of millions of people worldwide watch the television broadcast of the Academy Awards ceremony, at which the Academy of Motion Picture Arts and Sciences (AM-PAS) honors film-making from the previous year.
 Almost 6000 members of AMPAS vote for the nominees and final winners of Academy Awards, more commonly known as Oscars, in a wide range of categories for directing, acting, writing, editing, etc. Oscars have been presented for outstanding achievement in film every year since 1928, and are generally recognized to be the premier awards of their kind since AMPAS voting members are themselves the foremost workers in the motion picture industry.
-In a comparison with other movie awards and movie guide ratings.
-Simonton (2004b) finds substantial validity for the Oscars, and notes that "Those who take an Oscar home can have a strong likelihood of having exhibited superlative cinematic creativity or achievement."
+In a comparison with other movie awards and movie guide ratings, Simonton (2004) finds substantial validity for the Oscars, and notes that "Those who take an Oscar home can have a strong likelihood of having exhibited superlative cinematic creativity or achievement."

-As well as honoring filmmakers, Oscars can boost the box-office performance of nominated and winning films (see Dodds and Holbrook, 1988; Nelson et al., 2001, for example).
+As well as honoring film-makers, Oscars can boost the box-office performance of nominated and winning films.
 It has even been shown that winning a Best Actor or Best Actress Oscar is associated with a gain in life expectancy, perhaps four extra years of life (Redelmeier and Singh, 2001).
-There have been a number of studies into the factors that impact the economic success of movies, including Collins et al. (2002); Litman (1983); Simonoff and Sparrow (2000); Sochay (1994); Terry et al. (2005a,b).
-While movie awards can boost revenues, in general there is little association between budget and box office variables and the most important movie awards, such as the Oscars(see Simonton, 2005a,b).
+However, while studies into the factors that impact a movie's economic success show that awards can boost revenues, there is little overall association between budget and box office variables and the most important movie awards, such as the Oscars.

-This study differs from the previously cited research into the economic and aesthetic aspects of the Oscars, and focuses purely on the goal of predicting the winners of the four major awards-picture, director, actor in a leading role, actress in a leading role-from those nominated each year.
-Although many in the media (as well as movie-loving members of the public) make their own annual predictions, it appears that the only previous researchers to conduct a formal statistical analysis are Bennett and Bennett (1998) who attempted to predict the winners of the best acting Oscars from 1936 to 1996.
-Simonton (2002), while not explicitly modeling the probability of winning an Oscar, applied multiple linear regression to model a film's impact (based on a Best Picture Oscar nomination/win) using the other Oscar categories as predictors.
-A related study (Simonton, 2004c) used factor analysis and regression to link clusters of Oscar categories to a film's impact.
+This article does not consider the economic and aesthetic aspects of movies in relation to the Oscars, but rather focuses purely on the goal of predicting the winners of the four major awards picture, director, actor in a leading role, actress in a leading role-from those nominated each year.
+Although many in the media (as well as movie-loving members of the public) make their own annual predictions, it appears that very few researchers have conducted a formal statistical analysis for this purpose.

-The outline of the article is as follows.
-Section 2 describes the data used.
-Since the goal is to predict the eventual winner from a list of nominees, any information on the nominees that is available before the announcement of the winner is potentially useful, including other Oscar category nominations, previous nominations and wins, and other (earlier) movie awards.
-Section 3 motivates the discrete choice model used to provide annual predictions, and discusses the modeling process, including Bayesian estimation, handling the time series nature of the data, variable selection, and assessing predictive accuracy using one-yearahead, out-of-sample errors.
+In terms of data, since the goal is to predict the eventual winner from a list of nominees, any information on the nominees that is available before the announcement of the winner is potentially useful, including other Oscar category nominations, previous nominations and wins, and other (earlier) movie awards.
+I use a discrete choice model to provide annual predictions, and then assess predictive accuracy using one-year-ahead, out-of-sample errors.
 The modeling approach used allows prediction of the four major Oscars from 1938 to 2004 (earlier years had yet to accumulate sufficient information to provide satisfactory predictions).
-Presentation of the final results in Section 4 includes interesting insights into just how predictable the four major Oscars are, which factors play an important role in the predictions, and also how these have changed over time.
-It is also revealing to identify past winners with an exceptionally low estimated probability of winning, and past nominees with a very high estimated probability of winning who did not actually win.
-Finally, Section 5 contains a discussion.
+The final results reveal interesting insights into just how predictable the four major Oscars are, which factors play an important role in the predictions, and also how these have changed over time.
+It is also possible to identify past winners with an exceptionally low estimated probability of winning, and past nominees with a very high estimated probability of winning who did not actually win.

-2. Data
+Data

-All data have been obtained from reliable Internet sources, "The Fennec Awards Database" (awards.fennec.org) and "The Internet Movie Database" (us.imdb.com).
-A description of the explanatory variables used to predict the four major Oscar winners from 1938 to 2004 follows, with data ranges for the predicted years' awards indicated with square brackets "[]" (each variable was included only for the years in which it provided some predictive power).
+All data have been obtained from two reliable Internet sources: "The Fennec Awards Database" (awards.fennec.org) and "The Internet Movie Database" (us.imdb.com).
+Tables 1 to 5 contain a description of the explanatory variables used to predict the four major Oscar winners from 1938 to 2004, with data ranges for the predicted years' awards indicated with square brackets "[]" (each variable was included only for the years in which it provided some predictive power).
+Table 6 contain a description of additional variables that were considered but ultimately not used.